emericg/OpenSubtitlesDownloadQt/README.md

 Website
 -------

-You can browse the project's website at <https://emericg.github.io/OpenSubtitlesDownloadQt>
 You can browse the project's GitHub page at <https://github.com/emericg/OpenSubtitlesDownloadQt>
 Learn much more about OpenSubtitlesDownloadQt.py installation and configuration on its wiki at <https://github.com/emericg/OpenSubtitlesDownloadQt/wiki>